SSWConsulting/SSW.Rules.Content/rules/multi-factor-authentication-enabled/rule.md

 ---
-seoDescription: "Ensure you have robust multi-factor authentication (MFA) enabled to protect your users and administrator accounts from unauthorized access."
+seoDescription: Ensure you have robust multi-factor authentication (MFA) enabled to protect your users and administrator accounts from unauthorized access.
 type: rule
 title: Security - Do you have MFA (Multi-Factor Authentication) enabled?
 uri: multi-factor-authentication-enabled